A History of Ecstasy Science

 This risk-centered paradigm was set to dominate MDMA research for the subsequent decades.
 The bulk of research on the substance’s risks that accumulated over that time was critically examined by Liverpool psychologist Jonathan Cole15, who argues the last 30 years of ecstasy research and its results have to be understood in the context of what he calls the ‘ecstasy paradigm’: Since MDMA has become an illegal drug, its scientific investigation and the public discourse have become subject to moral norms concerning the consumption of drugs.
 He posits that it became imperative for scientists to show that MDMA is dangerous, which presumably led to multiple flaws in reasoning and methodologies and thereby to biased scientific findings.

 For instance, Cole claims a systematic publication bias in the risk-centered literature.
 He exemplifies this using a situation in which one of his papers, indicating that ecstasy users may not be psychiatrically impaired in the way that has been suggested by others, was rejected.
 One of the anonymous peer reviewers, whom Cole implicates as part of the problem, commented that he found the data hard to believe15.
-Since the available literature on the risks of MDMA is quite extensive, some of the main findings and Cole’s, as well as others’ analyses of the results will be addressed in a following blog post.

 Scientific research on the therapeutic effects of MDMA was effectively halted by the Schedule 1 listing.
 However, organized efforts to enable research into these aspects of MDMA were already made around the time of the scheduling.
 The aforementioned EMDL was founded to challenge the DEA’s scheduling of MDMA.
 In response to the Schedule 1 listing of the drug and the lack of evidence to support it, one of the EMDL’s co-founders, Rick Doblin, went on to start MAPS.
 The idea behind this was to create a non-profit pharmaceutical company which would “facilitate research into the therapeutic uses of MDMA-assisted psychotherapy”8.